jonl1138/pazaak/README.md

 # Pazaak

 This is a sidegame pulled directly from the Star Wars: Knights of the Old Republic games.
+Built to help me learn JavaScript basics.

 Like blackjack, but better.